thelia-modules/Payzen/README.md

 Then click the "Configure" button, and enter the required information, which are available in your Payzen back-office -&gt; Setting -&gt; Shops -&gt; *your shop*

-During the test phase, you can defins the IP addresses allowed to use the Payzen module on the front office, so that your customers will not be able to pay with Payzen during this test phase.
+During the test phase, you can defin the IP addresses allowed to use the Payzen module on the front office, so that your customers will not be able to pay with Payzen during this test phase.

 ### Return URL